khalid-el-masnaoui/docker-php-cli-exploring/README.md

 ## _Custom php-cli image with dependencies and extensions_

 Exploring docker by creating custom php-cli image including many extensions and their required dependencies, and mapping the container user UID with the host UID to make shared files (via volumes) accessibles.
+The container is running as a non-root (www-data user).

 ## Extensions :sparkles: